 - 1 The doctoral agreement must be submitted to the graduate school within 16 weeks of the issue of the provisional confirmation of supervision in accordance with § 3 para.
-3. - 2 The graduate school may reject incomplete or inadequate doctoral agreements and return them to the principal supervisor for completion or correction within 30 days.
+3. - 2 The doctoral agreement is concluded for a maximum period of six years and includes a plan for how the doctorate can be completed (conferral of the doctoral degree) within this maximum period. - 3 The doctoral agreement is updated annually. - 4 The graduate school may reject incomplete or inadequate doctoral agreements and return them to the principal supervisor for completion or correction within 30 days. - 5 If the doctorate is not completed within the maximum duration and there is no authorized extension of the duration of the doctorate (in accordance with § 6), the doctoral agreement will be terminated by the graduate school in accordance with § 10.